Updated Feb. 8, 2021

 COVID-19 continues to spread in Iowa communities.
 All Iowa civic, business, community, and veteran’s organizations have a responsibility to take measures to prevent the spread of COVID-19.
 It is critical that event sponsors, institute safety measures to prevent the spread of COVID-19 among their staff, vendors, and event attendees.
 Event and market sponsors should review the latest governor’s proclamation and are strongly encouraged to ensure that safety measures are in place and enforced.

 - Ensure there is six feet of distance between groups and individuals attending alone; and

 - Implement reasonable measures for the circumstances of each gathering to ensure social distancing of gathering participants, increased hygiene practices, and other public health measures as recommended by the CDC and Iowa Department of Public Health (IDPH) to reduce the risk of transmission of COVID-19.

 Additionally, the Iowa Department of Inspections and Appeals and IDPH strongly recommend that each event sponsor draft a COVID-19 mitigation plan.
 For events (other than farmers markets) planned with more than 10 food vendors, the event sponsor is encouraged to submit this COVID-19 mitigation plan along with the required event application.
 The plan should include (1) What rules will be in place during the event, and (2) Who will be responsible for monitoring and enforcing these rules.
-It is strongly recommended that the event incorporate the following mitigation strategies:
+It is strongly recommended that the event follow CDC guidance and incorporate the following mitigation strategies:

 - Require event staff and vendors to wear masks;